 Needles — Additionally, you’ll need to purchase tapestry needles (which have blunt ends) and something to secure your canvas.
 Needlepoint isn’t typically stretched in hoops like other types of hand embroidery, due to the size and stiffness of the canvas.
 It’s more common to use stretcher bars or scroll frames and even lap stands for large projects.

 While there are over 150 needlepoint stitches, most are variations on a few basic stitches—a long stitch that covers more than one square or a tent stitch that covers one intersection of threads.
 In fact, many beginners to needlepoint can get fantastic results using just three variations of the tent stitch.
 We’ll take a look at each basic stitch, but if you are looking for advanced techniques, watch this YouTube playlist by Sarah Homfray Embroidery or pick up the Plastic Canvas Stitch Dictionary.

-This simple stitch will be familiar to cross-stitchers, as it’s one half of the X used in that technique.
-The half stitch moves from bottom left to top right of each square and is best used for small areas in one color.
+This simple stitch will be familiar to cross-stitchers, as it’s one-half of the X used in that technique.
+The half stitch moves from the bottom left to the top right of each square and is best used for small areas in one color.
 While the half stitch doesn’t use a lot of yarn, it also doesn’t provide great coverage.
 But, as it’s one of the easiest stitches to learn, it can be a good starting point for beginners.

 This tent stitch moves in diagonal rows up and down the canvas and is used for large coverage areas because it distorts the canvas the least.
 It also provides great stability thanks to the alternating warp and weft threads it lays over.
 Watch this tutorial to see how to make the perfect basketweave stitch to firm up your needlepoint.